-• This product uses fuel effect pieces containing Refractory Ceramic Fibres (RCF), which are man-made vitreous silicate fibres.
+- This product uses fuel effect pieces containing Refractory Ceramic Fibres (RCF), which are man-made vitreous silicate fibres.
 Excessive exposure to this material may cause irritation to eyes, skin and respiratory tract.
-Consequently, it is important to take care when handling these articles to ensure that the release of dust is kept to a minimum.
+Consequently, it is important to take care when handling these articles to ensure that the release of dust is kept to a minimum. - Should any soot accumulation become excessive, the fuel effect pieces should be removed from the fire for cleaning.

-- In the unlikely event of soot forming, light coatings will usually be burnt off during the normal operation of the fire. - Should any soot accumulation become excessive, the fuel effect pieces should be removed from the fire for cleaning. - Cleaning should be carried out in a well ventilated area or in the open air by gently brushing with the pieces held away from your face so that you avoid inhaling the dust.

-• We do not recommend the use of a normal domestic vacuum cleaner which may blow dust back into the air.

-• We suggest that you remove the ceramic fuel effect in the reverse order to that shown in the ceramic fuel effect installer and owner guide.
+- Cleaning should be carried out in a well ventilated area or in the open air by gently brushing with the pieces held away from your face so that you avoid inhaling the dust. - We do not recommend the use of a normal domestic vacuum cleaner which may blow dust back into the air. - We suggest that you remove the ceramic fuel effect in the reverse order to that shown in the ceramic fuel effect installer and owner guide.
 This should have been left inside or attached to this guide by the installer.